6 players at risk of missing Arsenal vs Man United showdown at the Emirates

 Ecuadorian defender Piero Hincapie is the other player in doubt, while teenage star Max Dowman has been ruled out entirely.

-Arteta also stated that Kai Havertz is close to recovering fully but likely to muss the match.
+Arteta also stated that Kai Havertz is close to recovering fully but likely to miss the match.
 The Spanish coach said:

 "We’ll see after our last training if Calafiori is going to be fit, after that, to assess everybody and make a decision, first of all in the squad.